radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 By default the SSL port is set to 636 and this is defined during the installation of RadiantOne.

-><span style="color:red">**IMPORTANT NOTE – you must restart the RadiantOne service after changing any SSL-related settings.
-RadiantOne loads the server certificate when it is started, so in order for the newly added certificate to take effect, restart the server.**
+>[!warning] you must restart the RadiantOne service after changing any SSL-related settings.
+RadiantOne loads the server certificate when it is started, so in order for the newly added certificate to take effect, restart the server.

 ### Forbidding Access on the Non-SSL Port